apache/couchdb/share/doc/src/config/intro.rst

 You can setup `inline` commentaries for `sections` or `parameters`.

 The `section` defines group of parameters that are belongs to some specific CouchDB subsystem.
-For instance, :ref:`httpd <config/httpd>` section holds not only HTTP server parameters, but also others that directly interacts with it.
+For instance, :section:`httpd` section holds not only HTTP server parameters, but also others that directly interacts with it.

 The `parameter` specification contains two parts divided by the `equal` sign (``=``): the parameter name on the left side and the parameter value on the